detailyang/systemtap-toolkit/README.md

 This is my systemtap toolkit to online analyze the complicated problem on production with heavy load.
 All tools are based on my favorite linux tracing/probing tool [systemtap].

-Any guys which want to know  what the hell it is in the kernel should be to learn [systemtap] which is awesome tool:)
+Any guys which want to know  what the hell it is in the user space and kernel space should be to learn [systemtap] which is awesome tool:)

 Table of Contents
 =================